chrisonntag/covid-19-dashboard/README.md

-# Interactive graphics – A3 submission sonntagc25
+# COVID-19 Visual Data Analysis Dashboard

 This project tries to display the correlation between the average yearly income per U.S. state and the corresponding ratio of educational attainment (Bachelor's degree or higher).
 At first, I used a red and blue